Amárrame

-"Amárrame" is a song by Chilean singer Mon Laferte featuring Colombian singer Juanes.
-It released on February 10, 2017 through Universal Music Group as part of Laferte's fifth studio album La Trenza.
+"Amárrame" (English: Tie Me Up) is a song by Chilean and Mexican singer Mon Laferte featuring Colombian singer Juanes.
+It released on 10 February 2017 through Universal Music Group as part of Laferte's fifth studio album La Trenza.
 The song was written by Laferte, produced by herself and Manuel Soto.

 The song reached number two in Chile, only after Luis Fonsi's "Despacito", becoming her second best-ranking song after "El Beso", and also reached number two in Mexico, becoming her best-ranking song on that chart.
 It also became a success in Latin American pop charts.
 "Amárrame" won the Latin Grammy Award for Best Alternative Song in 2017.
 It was also nominated for Record of the Year and Song of the Year.

 Background

 The song originally was written in 2015 originally for her previous album Mon Laferte Vol. 1, but she decided not to include it because she felt the album was complete.
 When she was recording her fifth studio album, La Trenza, she decided to put "Amárrame" in it. and when Universal Music asked her if she wanted to sing it alone or with someone, Laferte said she would like to record the song with Juanes.
 Then, Laferte went to Miami to meet Juanes and they decided to record the song and music video in that city.